Past Spill Response Engagement Materials

-In 2012, the Ministry released the Technical Analysis, Requirements for British Columbia to Consider Support for Heavy Oil which listed five conditions, including:
+In 2012, the B.C. government released the Technical Analysis, Requirements for B.C. to Consider Support for Heavy Oil which listed five conditions, including:

 - World-leading marine oil spill response, prevention and recovery systems for B.C.’s coastline and ocean to manage and mitigate the risks and costs of heavy oil pipelines and shipments;